-Most houses in the neighbourhood are finished in combinations of stucco and wood with some use of brick and stone as trim.
-The need to mitigate ALRT impacts may result in blank walls facing the guideway.
-The detailing and finishing of these walls require careful attention to ensure an attractive image when viewed from nearby homes and the ALRT.
+Most houses in the neighbourhood are finished in combinations of stucco and wood with some use of brick and stone trim.
+The detailing and finishing of long walls requires careful attention to ensure an attractive image when viewed from nearby homes, the B.C.
+Parkway or the ALRT station.

-New development should employ finishing materials that create a strong, attractive and cohesive character and minimize the visual impact of continuous building walls.
+New development should employ finishing materials that create a strong, attractive and cohesive character and minimize visual impacts of continuous building walls.

-- (a) Using a limited number of finishing materials common to the area. - (b) Limiting uninterrupted stucco walls. - (c) Articulating and texturing building walls adjacent to the ALRT.
+- This can be achieved by: - (a) Using a limited number of finishing materials common to the area. - (b) Avoiding uninterrupted stucco walls. - (c) Articulating and texturing building walls adjacent to the ALRT guideway.